petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 # Create and deploy Virtual Machine Applications

-VM Apps are a resource type in Azure Compute Gallery (formerly known as Shared Image Gallery) that simplifies management, sharing and global distribution of applications for your virtual machines.
+VM Apps are a resource type in Azure Compute Gallery (formerly known as Shared Image Gallery) that simplifies management, sharing, and global distribution of applications for your virtual machines.

 ## Prerequisites